Tutorial: Anomaly Detection Solution

 )

-pipeline.add_transformation( # script step
+pipeline.add_transformation( # preprocessing script step

 script="bearing_preprocessing",